 - Average Cost of Food: If you are going to cook your own food, expect to pay between $50 to 75 USD per week.
 Eating out will cost you an average of $15-18 USD for an entree and drink, though at nicer restaurants it will be at least $25 USD.
 Cheap, on the go meals food costs around $7 USD.
 The super cheap eats are the hot dogs which cost between $2.50 to $3.75 USD depending on your sausage preference.

-- Transportation: Fares for public transportation is $3.00 USD (discounted to $2.50 USD if you buy 5 or 10 tokens at a time).
-A day pass is available for $10 USD and a weekly pass $36 USD.
-Taking the shuttle from the airport will cost you $19.75 USD.
+- Transportation: Fares for public transportation is $3.00 USD for adults, and $2.50 USD for students, (the former discounted to $2.65 USD if you buy 3 or 7 tokens at a time).
+A day pass is available for $10.75 USD and a weekly pass $38.50 USD.
+Taking the shuttle from the airport will cost you $27 USD, with a 5% discount if you buy online, or a $2 student discount.
+Buy a return ticket to save money.
+To save even more, take the regular city transit bus, which will take much longer.

 Top Things to Do